 WHEN THE UNIT IS TO BE SETUP AS A DIRECT VENT, THE MESH SCREEN MUST BE REMOVED.
-THE INLET VENT PIPE MAY THEN BE GLUED TO
+THE INLET VENT PIPE MAY THEN BE GLUED TO THE AIR INTAKE (see Figure 8) PROVIDED ON THE UNIT.

-DIRECT VENT TERMINAL INSTALLATION IMPORTANT
+DIRECT VENT TERMINAL INSTALLATION

 THIS UNIT CONSISTS OF TWO VENT TERMINALS - AN INTAKE VENT TERMINAL AND AN EXHAUST VENT TERMINAL.
-THE INTAKE VENT TERMINAL IS A 3" 45° PVC ELBOW (OR 3" PVC TEE FOR BTH 250) WITH A MESH WIRE SCREEN AND THE EXHAUST VENT TERMINAL IS A 3" 45° PVC ELBOW WITH A MESH WIRE SCREEN.
+THE INTAKE VENT TERMINAL IS A 3" 45°PVC ELBOW (OR 3" PVC TEE FOR BTH 250) WITH A MESH WIRE SCREEN AND THE EXHAUST VENT TERMINAL IS A 3" 45°PVC ELBOW WITH A MESH WIRE SCREEN.